How to Troubleshoot and Repair WordPress Core Files

 Summary

-WordPress core file errors can break your site but are usually fixable.
-Follow this guide to safely diagnose and repair issues using tools built into Bluehost or manually restore files.
-And always back up before you start!
+Errors in WordPress core files can disrupt your site, but they are often fixable.
+This guide will help you safely diagnose and repair these issues using the tools available in the Bluehost Account Manager, through the WordPress dashboard, or by manually repairing the core files.
+Remember to always back up your site before you begin!

 If you need further assistance, feel free to contact us via Chat or Phone: